-March of 2018 marks 15 years since US and Allied forces entered into IRAQ for what would later become known as Operation Iraqi Freedom.
-Since then, the United States has lost 4,531 brave souls to the conflict within the borders of Iraq.
+March of 2018 marked 15 years since US and Allied forces entered into IRAQ for what would later become known as Operation Iraqi Freedom.
+Since then, the United States has lost over 4,530 brave souls to the conflict within the borders of Iraq.
 During the first nine years of the operation, Army veteran Don Wesley kept a visual count of the US soldiers lost in Iraq by using his skills as a painter to express both his grief and honor for the fallen.

 "I want to tell you we appreciate your painting of starlings representing our fallen soldiers in Iraq"